This topic describes how to mount Alibaba Cloud disks as volumes in Container Service for Kubernetes (ACK) clusters.

 and obtain the disk ID.
 For more information, see Create a disk.

-Note Your disk must meet the following requirements:
+Note The disk that you create must meet the following requirements:

 - An ultra disk must have a minimum capacity of 20 GiB.